Department of Natural and Mathematical Sciences

 Welcome to the Department of Natural and Mathematical Sciences

 The Department of Natural and Mathematical Sciences is committed to preparing students for careers in mathematics and science and science related fields and our new facilities and instruments allow us to do that even better than before.
 Our students are successfully transitioning into professional or graduate school, into the classroom as teachers, or directly into the workforce in a variety of careers.
 Our diverse, highly qualified and caring faculty is also interested in helping to develop the whole person so that our students will leave here as Christian scholars who can make a positive impact in our world.

 If you are serious about pursuing a career in a mathematics or science-related field, then I hope you will seriously consider our programs because we would love to help you as you strive to reach your goals.

 Click on the video above (the image of the starfish) to learn more.

-The Department of Natural and Mathematical Sciences has recently launched five new undergraduate majors:
+The Department of Natural and Mathematical Sciences has recently launched several new undergraduate majors: